-Compensation Oversight Committee of BNY Mellon ('COC') is responsible for ensuring compensation plans are based on sound risk management, it provides governance and risk oversight and advises the HRCC on any compensation risk issues.
+Compensation Oversight Committee of BNY Mellon ('COC') is responsible for ensuring compensation plans are based on sound risk management.
+It provides governance and risk oversight and advises the "HRCC on any compensation risk issues.
 The members of the COC are senior members of BNY Mellon management, including the Chief Human Resources Officer, the Chief Risk Officer, the Chief Financial Officer ('CFO') and the Head of Compensation & Benefits.
 The Chief Executive Officer ('CEO') is responsible for the funding and design of incentive plans.
-All new incentive plans, material changes to existing incentive/ sales plans and funding accrual decisions are subject to the review and approval of the CEO and CFO.
+All new material incentive plans, material changes to existing incentive/sales plans and funding accrual decisions are subject to the review and approval of the CEO and CFO prior to the oversight by the HRCC.